 Educational service was provided to all students through distance learning platforms since the beginning the 2020-2021 school year.
 Individual computer resources were not allocated in the 2019-2020 LCAP.
-To meet this objective, CVS II reallocated their LCAP expenditure and purchased additional laptops, hotspots and adjusted their professional development.
+To meet this objective, CVWPCS reallocated their LCAP expenditure and purchased additional laptops, hotspots and adjusted their professional development.
 All students that needed a laptop of hotspot to work on site or at home were provided with one.
 Programs like Kami were purchased to support online curriculum and assignments.
 Professional Development activities focused on online training using google platforms to support distance learning.
-CVS II requires all students to complete a basic CTE course, professional and digital skills course as one of their graduation requirements.
+CVWPCS requires all students to complete a basic CTE course as well as a digital skills course as part one of their graduation requirements.
 Some core courses were also transitioned to online platforms allowing student to work remotely and supported by school staff.
 Resources were allocated to ensure the staff were all highly qualified and that professional development was provided to increase trauma-informed practices.

 A description of the successes and challenges in implementing the actions/services to achieve the goal.

-During the 2019-2020 school year, CVS II was able to improve student's computer literacy through completing an online course and using online resources that were embedded in the curriculum.
-The goal was not met with 68.28% of students completing a course.
+During the 2019-2020 school year, CVWPCS was able to improve student's computer literacy through completing an online course and using online resources that were embedded in the curriculum.
+The goal to increase the number of students taking an online course was met with 1413 students.
 In addition, the goal was met for 100% of students being able to access an online course.
-However, the number of students taking an online course was met with 861 students.
-For the latter part of 2019-2020, due to COVID-19 and distance learning CVS II was able to increased the use of google platforms and issued more laptops and hotspots.
+However, the goal to increase the online course completion rate was not met with only 56.74% of students completing a course.
+For the latter part of 2019-2020, due to COVID-19 and distance learning CVWPCS was able to increase the use of google platforms and issued more laptops and hotspots.
 There was also an increase in the number of students taking online course through Edmentum, most being elective since core courses required additional teacher support.
 CTE staff and paras were instrumental in supporting the majority of online course especially for new students who had to go through the orientation process online.
 Additionally, students can also access and take the NWEA and other assessments online.
-However, some students still preferred paper packages vs online courses.

-A challenge CVS II faced with online course completion was that not all students had access to a computer at home.
+However, some students still preferred packets to the online courses.
+A challenge CVWPCS faced with online course completion was that not all students had access to a computer at home.
 Another challenge was with students who lived in distance areas where Wi-Fi connectivity were issues.
 Since most of the communication was digital or online there were students that missed out on assignments or did not login to online classes.
-Now that students have access to a computer at home, CVS II anticipates more students will be interested in taking and completing an online course.
-One success is that all the curriculum is now accessible online, and the coursework has embedded online resources.
+Now that students have access to a computer at home, CVWPCS anticipates more students will be interested in taking and completing an online course.
+One success is that all the curriculum is now accessible online, and much of the coursework has embedded online resources.